kunansy/ReadingTracker/README.md

   - [System](#system)

 ## What is that?
-The project is expected to help one read books:
+The project is expected to help you to read books:
-1. Keep a list of books to read;
+1. Keep a list of books you want to read;
 2. Keep a list of reading and completed materials;
 3. Calculate statistics;
 4. Track the reading log;
-5. Keep notes to help remember some important points from the material.
+5. Take notes to help you remember some important points from the material.

 ## Structure
 ### Queue
-Here there are the books, articles, courses etc. to read with some analytics, expected reading duration according to the average read pages.
+Here there are the books, articles, courses etc. to read with some analytics, the expected reading time according to the mean pages read.
 ![Queue](docs/queue.png)

 ## Reading
-Here there are the materials that are currently being read.
+Here there are the materials you are currently reading.
 ![Reading](docs/reading.png)

 ## Completed